5k1pp/Red-Team-Engagement-Simulation/README.md

 ### Objective:

-1. To pivot through a network by compromising a public facing web machine and tunnelling your traffic to access other machines in the network.
+1. To pivot through a network by compromising a public facing web machine and tunnelling our traffic to access other machines in the network.
 2. To reach the highest (**root/administrator**) level command execution.
 3. To compromise the Child and Parent Domain